Scrolling UX Best Practices To Improve Your User's Journey

 One of the main goals of UX design is to keep end users engaged with your site or app as long as possible.
 Scrolling fatigue can interfere with this engagement and result in an abrupt ending to their experience.
 Scrolling fatigue happens when someone becomes frustrated, bored or tired with the content in front of them.

 The zombie scroller is the perfect example of scrolling fatigue, as is the person who quits because the content was just too long or uninteresting to engage with.
-The solution to this is simple: develop a content strategy with the scrolling experience in mind.
+The solution to this is simple: develop a content strategy with the scrolling UX best practices in mind.

 Avoid the False Bottom Illusion